Network Bridge Support (EXPERIMENTAL and UNSUPPORTED)

-The bridge edition GUI is somehow buggy as it does not remember all the parameter you setup.
+The bridge edition GUI is somewhat buggy as it does not remember all the parameters you set up.
 You can fix it by editing manually the files in /etc/NetworkManager/system-connections/.
 Here is one example for these files:

 [connection] id=Bridge-DHCP uuid=fd68198b-313a-47cb-9155-52e95cdc67f3 type=bridge autoconnect=false timestamp=1363938302 [ipv6] method=auto [ipv4] method=auto [bridge] interface-name=bridge0 stp=false

 Note: Do not forget to put stp=false if you bridge only eth0 because sending BPDUs could make your admins angry :)

 [802-3-ethernet] duplex=full mac-address=88:AE:1D:AE:30:31 [connection] id=bridge0-eth0 uuid=38320e5b-226c-409e-9fd6-0fbf4d0460a0 type=802-3-ethernet autoconnect=false timestamp=1363601650 master=fd68198b-313a-47cb-9155-52e95cdc67f3 slave-type=bridge